ThinEureka/asyn-script/README.md

 AsynScriptAssist: https://github.com/ThinEureka/AsynScriptAssist

 Login demo: The following code demonstrates how to use asyn-script to write asynchronous behaviors in a synchronous way.
-The following codes are executed in the same thread but without blocking it when the login progress takes long time to finish.
-It achieved multiple code-flow without multiple threading, which you might notice could be achieved by co-rountine as well.
+The following code is executed in the same thread but without blocking it when the login progress takes long time to finish.
+It achieves multiple code-flow without multi-threading, which you might notice could be achieved by co-rountine as well.
 This solution however is quite different from that of co-routine, and gains its own unique features and advantages because of the introduction of a virtual mahcine.
 Full demo: https://github.com/ThinEureka/asyn-script/tree/master/demo/DemoLogin

     asys::FunctionCode* login(ASYS_P(std::string, device_id))
 	{